heathensoft/lwjgl-guide/guide/chapter09.md

 ### Primitive Stacks

-In the utility class U.java, I initialize stack pools of smaller math objects so we don't need to initialize new Objects all over the place.
-This is just a personal preference, I doubt it affects performance in any meaningful way.
+In the utility class U.java, I initialize stack pools of smaller math objects so we don't need to create new Objects all over the place.
+This is just a personal preference, I doubt it affects performance in any way.
 It might have a decade ago.

 ```
 Vector2f vec1 = U.popVec2(2,4)